dfsp-spirit/neuroformats-rs/README.md

 If you have trouble or found a bug, please [open an issue](https://github.com/dfsp-spirit/neuroformats-rs/issues) here on Github.

 The `neuroformats` crate was written by [Tim Schäfer](http://rcmd.org/ts/).
-You can find my email address on my website if you need to contact me in person.
+You can find my email address on my website if you need to contact me.